susmit31/obsidian/Quotes.md

 - Love all, trust a few, do harm to none - all's well that ends well
 - Poetry is the breath and the finer spirit of knowledge -> Wordsworth
 - Death is the golden key that opens the place of eternity -> Milton
-- An honest man is the noblest work of God -> Pope
+- An honest man is the noblest work of God -> Pope (Am Essay on Man)
 - Sorrows are the best educator -> Tennyson
 - The old order changeth, yielding place to the new -> Tennyson
+- All changed, changed utterly.
+A terrible beauty is born -> Yeats (Easter 1916)
+- Grow old along with me.
+The best is yet to be -> Robert Browning (Rabbi Ben Ezra)
+- I must be cruel, only to be kind.
+Thus bad begins, and worse remains behind -> Hamlet
+- 'Tis better to have loved and lost than never to have loved at all -> Tennyson (In Memoriam)
+-